Penguin (character): Skills and abilities

 The Penguin is a master criminal who aspires to be wealthy, powerful and respected (or at least feared) by Gotham's high society.
 The Penguin's wealth gives him access to better resources than most other Batman villains, and he is able to mix with Gotham's elite, especially those he plans to target in his future crimes.
-He is also capable of returning to his luxurious lifestyle very easily despite his violent criminal history and prison record.
-He has even attempted multiple times to enter the political world, even launching expensive election campaigns.
+He is capable of returning to his luxurious lifestyle very easily despite his violent criminal history and prison record.
+He has attempted multiple times to enter the political world, even launching expensive election campaigns.
 The Penguin also has strong connections with other criminal kingpins across Gotham, allowing him to hire their assassins and workers to spy on them easily.
 The Penguin relies on cunning wit and intimidation to exploit his surroundings for profit, and despite his short temper, he is normally depicted as being more rational and sane than other Batman villains, or at least relatively so.

 Although he often delegates the dirty work to his henchmen, he is not above taking aggressive and lethal actions on his own, especially when provoked or insulted.
 In spite of his appearance and stature, he is a dangerous hand-to-hand combatant with enough developed skills in judo, fencing, jujutsu and bare-knuckle boxing to overwhelm attackers many times his size and physical bearing.
 The Penguin is usually portrayed as a capable physical combatant when he feels the situation calls for it, but his level of skill varies widely depending on the author; the character has been written both as a physical match for Batman and as someone the masked vigilante is capable of defeating with a solid punch.
 His crimes often revolve around stealing valuable bird-related items and his car and other vehicles often have an avian theme.